THE ISLAND OF SOCOTRA

 (14 days/13 nights), maximum group size 7

-Transfer to the airport for our flight from Cairo to Socotra.
+Transfer to the airport for our flight from Dubai to Socotra.
 Upon your arrival at Socotra airport you will meet our local guide who will escort us to Qalansiya, a charming and picturesque fishing town with its traditional houses and narrow alleyways.

 We then go to the protected area in Detwah Lagoon, which is renowned for its spectacular landscape and expansive endless beach area.
 Stingrays can be seen in the lagoon, so take care when you are swimming.
 Enjoy the beach, or swim with in the clear crystal water, and photograph the wide variety of sea birds that inhabit the beach.
 We will have dinner under the stars.